Shawn Mauldin, Ph.D., CPA, CMA, CFP

 - Earn at least a C in courses taken to meet the university’s mathematics requirements, generally, MATH 101 and MATH 106.

-- Earn a C or better in all major and concentration courses with the exception of BSAD 101 and free electives.
+- Earn a C or better in all College of Business courses and specialized concentration courses required by the major with the exception of BSAD 101 and free electives.

-- At least 50 percent of the business credit hours required for the business degree must be earned at Nicholls.
+- At least 50 percent of the College of Business courses and specialized concentration courses required for the business degree must be earned at Nicholls.